 - 15 elite nights towards status annually, which can help you earn valuable tiers like Platinum Elite status more easily

 It’s impressive that a no annual fee card is offering this perk.
 The only benefit of the Bonvoy Boundless Card is that it offers Gold Elite status if you spend $35,000 on the card in a year.
-I don’t personally think that’s worth it, since Gold Elite doesn’t get you that much, and that’s a significant spending requirement.
+I don’t personally think that’s worth it, as Gold Elite status isn’t particularly rewarding, and that’s a significant spending requirement.

-Winner: Technically the Bonvoy Boundless Card wins by a little since you can earn Gold Elite status through spending, though personally I’d say it’s pretty close to a tie, since both cards offer 15 elite nights.
+Winner: Technically the Bonvoy Boundless Card wins by a little since you can earn Gold Elite status through spending, though personally, I’d say it’s pretty close to a tie as both cards offer 15 elite nights.

 Score suite upgrades as a Bonvoy Platinum member

 There are two other perks that really set these two cards apart.
 Specifically, the Bonvoy Boundless offers the following two perks, which the Bonvoy Bold doesn’t:

 - A free night award on your account anniversary annually, valid at a property costing up to 35,000 points

 - Premium internet when staying at Marriott hotels

 Premium internet isn’t the most exciting benefit ever, but the free night is a phenomenal benefit.
 To me that free night is the reason to have this card; it alone more than justifies the annual fee.

 Winner: This is where the Bonvoy Boundless wins by a really, really long shot.
 The annual certificate valid at a property costing up to 35,000 Bonvoy points justifies the annual fee.

 I used my free night at The Langley in the UK earlier this year